 Selling Products to Retailers: How to Craft a Killer Trade Story

 Creating a brand is one thing, but proving it has value and winning over retailers is another.
-For B2C brands, a crucial point in growing your business is determined by your ability to land on retail shelves.
-But how do you get there?
 What’s the best way to market your product to retailers?
-You need an outstanding trade story.
+You'll need an outstanding trade story.

 When it comes to selling in-store, a buyer’s shelf space is most often fixed, with a limited number of SKUs, or product lines, that can fit on each shelf.
 This in mind, brand owners need to build a compelling argument to ensure their products occupy as much of that space as is available.

 Ensuring your brand understands this and pursues a piece of that shelf space is paramount to growing your brand.
 After all, you might have the best brand and the best products in the world, but if shoppers can’t get a hold of them, then what’s the point?

 That’s where a convincing trade story comes in.
 Within this guide, we’ll serve up some top tips for building a trade story, so you can ensure the next time you present to a buyer, you can do it confidently with the assurance that you’re going to sell in.